vuralcanasal/GitNotes/01_Init_Add_Commit.md

 # Git Init
-To create a new git repository, `git init` command is used.
-You need to initialize a repo before starting a new project related with Git.
-Git should be initialized one time per project.
-Also, it should be initialized on the top level of the project.
+To create a new Git repository, use the `git init `command.
+You need to initialize a repository before starting a new project with Git.
+Git should be initialized only once per project and should be done at the top level of the project directory.

 __DO NOT INIT A REPO INSIDE OF A REPO__

-To check if Git is initialized for a project use `git status` command.
-If it is not initialized, the output message would be like this:
+To check if Git is initialized for a project, use `git status` command.
+If Git is not initialized, the output message will be:
 > not a git repository (or any of the parent directories): .git

-Example of Git init for a new project:
+Example of `git init` for a new project:
 ```
 mkdir new_project
 cd new_project